stepansoukenik/gaeilge-live/README.md

 # 🇮🇪 Gaeilge Live — Irish Translator for Meta Ray-Ban Display

 Real-time Irish ↔ English translation web app designed for Meta Ray-Ban Display glasses.
-Fills the gap where Irish (Gaeilge) is not natively supported in Live Translation.
+Built as a testing prototype.
+Irish (Gaeilge) is not natively supported in Live Translation yet.

 ## 🎯 What It Does